Synthetic melanin makes color-changing skin

-Watch synthetic melanin films reversibly change color with humidity in these real-time videos.
-Credit: Chem.
-Mater.

-An artificial skin made with synthetic melanin nanoparticles would have chameleons turning green with envy were the lizards capable of such a petty emotion.
+An artificial skin made with synthetic melanin nanoparticles would make chameleons green with envy were the lizards capable of such a petty emotion.
 The synthetic skin changes color faster than a chameleon’s, provided the humidity of the air surrounding the engineered film changes quickly enough (Chem.
 Mater.
 2016, DOI: 10.1021/acs.chemmater.6b02127).
 Although the skin can switch its hue quicker than chameleons and other color-changers in nature, it was actually inspired by them, say the skin’s developers, led by Ali Dhinojwala of the University of Akron; Nathan C. Gianneschi of the University of California, San Diego; and Matthew D. Shawkey of the University of Ghent.
-Iridescent bird feathers, like those found on tree swallows, reversibly change color with changes in humidity.
-Scientists believe this is due to the swelling or shrinking of feather fibers as they take on or lose moisture, respectively.
-The artificial skin works faster but much in the same way, with stacks of nanoparticles made from polydopamine, a synthetic melanin, playing the role of the keratin structures.
+Iridescent bird feathers, such as those found on tree swallows, reversibly change color with changes in humidity.
+Scientists believe this is a result of the swelling or shrinking of feather fibers as they take on or lose moisture, respectively.
+The artificial skin works faster but in much the same way, with stacks of nanoparticles made from polydopamine, a synthetic melanin, playing the role of the keratin structures.
 Films of the nanoparticles could therefore provide the basis for rapid and easy-to-read humidity sensors, the researchers say.

 Join the conversation